rest-for-physics/framework/doc/tutorials/Installation of REST.md

 **Note:** It is a good option to install the latest consolidated release of ROOT.
 For the moment, REST has been successfully tested with the last ROOT5 version (*ROOT version 5.34/32*).
 Working with ROOT6 has not been tested yet.

+\warning You should choose **cmake** compilation scheme in ROOT so that REST compilation recognizes the ROOT installation.

 ### Install Garfield++

 REST provides access to Garfield++ objects and some metadata structures as TRestGas use Garfield++ to generate gas properties using Magboltz.
 You can follow the official instructions provided in this link.